-- Like other exposure models, RSEI estimates exposure levels (it does not yield actual exposures).
-The model provides estimated air concentrations in each grid cell. - The model uses some generic assumptions, e.g., default median stack heights, diameters, and exit gas velocities related to 2- or 3-digit Standard Industrial Classification (SIC) codes, or a nationwide median, where facility-specific median stack height, diameter, and exit gas velocity data are unavailable. - In the current version of the model, only air and direct surface water exposures are fully modeled. - The model does not account for population activity patterns. - The model has greater uncertainty when examining disaggregated results at the local or facility level.
+- Like other exposure models, RSEI estimates exposure levels.
+It does not yield actual exposures.
+The model provides estimated air concentrations in each grid cell. - The model uses some generic assumptions, e.g., default median stack heights, diameters, and exit gas velocities related to 2- or 3-digit Standard Industrial Classification (SIC) codes, or a nationwide median, where facility-specific median stack height, diameter, and exit gas velocity data are unavailable.
+For large facilities with multiple stacks, the median height for all stacks is used as the stack height for the entire facility. - In the current version of the model, only air and direct surface water exposures are fully modeled. - The model does not account for population activity patterns.